ikawrakow/ik_llama.cpp/github-data/discussions/258 - Quick-start Guide coming over from llama.cpp and ktransformers!.md

 👤 **cmoncure** commented on **2025-06-01** at **19:34:56**

 What's the easiest method to produce a file that simply applies the --runtime-repack transformation to an existing GGUF?
 I can run DeepSeek at Q_8 but the startup time is a killer.

+> 👤 **ubergarm** replied on **2025-06-01** at **19:47:13**
+>
+> > What's the easiest method to produce a file that simply applies the --runtime-repack transformation to an existing GGUF?
+>
+> I ran it once a few months ago but lost my logs and my rigs are tied up at the moment.
+Someone was asking me on reddit too: https://www.reddit.com/r/LocalLLaMA/comments/1kb97ys/comment/mvg837s/
+>
+> If you want to repack *everything* for CPU inferencing, it is basically `./build/bin/llama-quantize --repack inputmodel outputmodel` but I haven't tested so let me know once u figure it out and I'll try to update the guide/model card with a reference and let that guy on reddit know.
+>
+> There is an option for regex matching if you only want to repack some tensors, check out `./build/bin/llama-quantize --help` or the code for more deets.

 > 👤 **saood06** replied on **2025-06-02** at **00:49:12**
 >